IBM/sonar-cryptography/docs/TROUBLESHOOTING.md

 To do so, start by opening this repo and `git checkout` to the latest release branch (for example, at the time of writing this document, it is `release/1.2.0`).

 Open the [`docker-compose.yaml`](../docker-compose.yaml) file and check the `image` argument to make sure that it uses a version of SonarQube supported by our plugin.
-In our case, yes, it is `sonarqube:10.4-community`.

 You then need to have a `.jar` plugin in the `.SonarQube/plugins/` directory.
 There are two options for this:
 - Easiest way: download the `.jar` file from the [latest releases](https://github.com/IBM/sonar-cryptography/releases) GitHub page and move it to this directory.
 In our case, it is named `sonar-cryptography-plugin-1.2.0.jar`.